buddypress/buddypress/docs/user/getting-started/activate-buddypress.md

 ## Prerequisites

 - Confirm compatibility of your server with the **minimum requirements specified by BuddyPress**.
-- Ensure that your WordPress installation is current and compatible with the BuddyPress plugin.
+- Ensure your WordPress installation is current and compatible with the BuddyPress plugin.

 ## Automated Installation Procedure

 ### Step 1: Confirm WordPress Installation

-Confirm that WordPress is installed on your hosting environment.
+Please confirm that WordPress is installed on your hosting environment.
 If WordPress is not yet installed, please download and install it from the [official WordPress website](https://wordpress.org/).

 ### Step 2: Install BuddyPress